 BARRY A. BUCK, Mapleton, ME, was elected director in 2020 to a four-year term expiring in 2024.
 He is a member of the Governance/Stewardship Committee as well as the Farm Credit Northeast AgEnhancement Review Committee.
-Barry has over 25 years of experience on the family's seed potato farm and was integral in developing new markets for the farm.
-In 2015, the Buck's diversified their farm with the addition of a malt house/grain facility to add value to crops they were producing.
-Barry is past president of the Central Aroostook Young Farmers and is currently a member of the board of selectman for the town of Mapleton, a position he has held for nearly 20 years.
+Barry has over 25 years of experience in the seed potato industry.
+He is the former president of the Central Aroostook Young Farmers and is currently a member of the board of selectman for the town of Mapleton, serving as the chairman.
+Barry has been involved with the town of Mapleton select board for over 20 years.